'Push An Apex Predator, Man': Teenage Girl Fights Off Bear To Rescue Dogs In Bradbury

 BRADBURY (CBSLA) — This Memorial Day will be hard to forget for one teenager who fought off a bear to protect her dogs in Bradbury.

-That’s when the 17-year-old girl runs up and pushes the bear.
+That’s when the 17-year-old Hailey Morinico runs up and pushes the bear.
 She falls to her knees from the effort, but also causes the bear to lose its balance from the top of the wall.

-The girl then picks up one of the dogs, then urgers the others away from the area, and the bear disappears back under the tree.
+The girl then picks up one of the dogs, urges the others away from the area, and runs back into her house.
+The bear disappears back under the tree.

-On TikTok, user @tempurashrimp identified herself as the one who fought off the bear.
-She said she sprained her finger and her knee in the confrontation.
+On TikTok, Hailey recounted her experience fighting off the bear and said she sprained her finger and her knee in the confrontation.
 In the video, she said she thought her dogs were actually barking at another dog, and had gone to tell them to stop.

-@tempurashrimp READ MORE: Coachella Announces 2022 Festival Dates; Registration For Tickets Starts Friday

-Reply to @cynthiaromeroo #greenscreen STORY TIME ABOUT THE BEAR if u have questions I’ll answer in the comments 🙂
+Reply to @cynthiaromeroo #greenscreen STORY TIME ABOUT THE BEAR if u have questions I’ll answer in the comments 🙂READ MORE: Procession Held For Firefighter Killed In Agua Dulce Fire Station Shooting

 “And I go over there to see what they’re barking at, and I’m like, that’s a funny looking dog,” she says with a chuckle.